By phone

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-The Tasmanian Government provides funding to the Council on the Ageing Tasmania (COTA) to act as the peak body representing the interests of older people, and the older persons sector.
-COTA delivers Seniors Week on behalf of the Tasmanian Government.
+The Tasmanian Government provides funding to the Council on the Ageing Tasmania (COTA Tas) to act as the peak body representing the interests of older people.
+COTA Tas delivers Seniors Week on behalf of the Tasmanian Government and supports the implementation of the Plan.

 Email: olderpersons@dpac.tas.gov.au